 - The NOP must support the development of a national seed and planting stock database, as recommended by the NOSB in the 2005 recommendation on commercial availability of seeds and planting stock.
-The absence of a comprehensive mechanism for sharing information about seed availability and seed needs is the largest obstacle to meeting the goal of 100% organic seeds and planting stock. - The requirement to contact three sources is inadequate.
-Although we do not want to require the use of seeds from a national database when they would be inappropriate, the database would, in many cases, make it unnecessary to contact a number of individual sources.
-Even without the use of a database, there are sources (OMRI (Organic Materials Review Institute) and ATTRA (Appropriate Technology Transfer for Rural Areas)), which have shortcomings compared to the proposed national database, but can provide information about a number of different companies.
-Growers should also consult their certifiers.

-- The use of 100% organic seed and planting stock should be a goal built into every grower's Organic System Plan.
-Movement towards that goal should be seen as part of the "continual improvement" principle built into organic standards. - The guidance needs to provide greater clarity on the consequences of noncompliance. - Certified handlers who contract with growers must be required to support the organic seed requirement so that growers who pursue the goal of 100% organic seeds are not penalized. - We support a task force on organic seeds and planting stock that would look at impediments to use of organic seeds and planting stock as well as threats to organic seed integrity, such as unwanted genetically engineered material and the concentrated ownership of plant genetic resources.
+The absence of a publicly funded, comprehensive mechanism for sharing information about seed availability and seed needs is the largest obstacle to meeting the goal of 100% organic seeds and planting stock. - The requirement to contact three sources is inadequate.
+We support the proposed requirement for increased effort for seeds of at-risk crops. - The use of 100% organic seed and planting stock should be a goal built into every grower's Organic System Plan.
+We support the requirement for continuous improvement in the proposal. - The guidance needs to provide greater clarity on the consequences of lack of progress, as stated in the proposal. - Certified handlers who contract with growers must be required to support the organic seed requirement so that growers who pursue the goal of 100% organic seeds are not penalized. - We support a task force on organic seeds and planting stock that would look at impediments to use of organic seeds and planting stock as well as threats to organic seed integrity, such as unwanted genetically engineered material and the concentrated ownership of plant genetic resources.